mgarcia14115/numaware/object_detection_model/README.md

 ## Setting Up A Containerized Enviroment

 This is optional.
 If you want a Containerized enviroment than follow the following steps.
 Also make sure to install docker.
+Make sure your inside numaware/object_detection_model.

 1. Build the image
 ```